Fitness fads you should avoid

 If it includes bad actors, awkward equipment, unbelievable promises, fine print, and bleach-bottle blondes, it’s probably garbage.
 And that’s the formula for almost all those late-night infomercials hocking magic equipment that target abs, buns, or anything else you want turned into steel.

-If you think obtaining the body of Adonis for four easy installments of $19.99 sounds ridiculous, then you’ve got your head on straight.
+If you think obtaining the body of a Greek goddess for four easy installments of $19.99 sounds ridiculous, then you’ve got your head on straight.

-The key to staying in shape is regular exercise, a balanced diet, regular amounts of water, and other time-tested procedures.
-The important part of fitness is sticking to an activity, so it’s important to find one you like, from pick-up basketball to yoga.
+The key to staying in shape is getting exercise, eating a balanced diet, and drinking adequate amounts of water.
+The important part of fitness is sticking to an activity.
+Find one you like and stick to it to get fit and stay in shape.